 2) Using passwd command

-Passwd command can be used to disable the user account.
+Passwd command can be used to lock or disable the user account.

 Above command changes the shadow file and adds “!” in front of the user password:

 Now in case, if you want enable the account just unlock it using –u option as follows:

 You can also enable account by removing manually the “!” character from the user’s password line in /etc/shadow.

 You can permanently remove the user; just run userdel command.